 📊 Core Financials

-- Debt: Debt-to-equity ratio of 11.1 reflects high leverage typical of PSU banks.
+- Debt: Debt-to-equity ratio of 10.9 is very high, reflecting significant leverage risk typical of PSU banks.

 💹 Valuation Indicators

-- PEG Ratio: 0.61 → attractive relative to earnings growth.
+- PEG Ratio: 0.56 indicates attractive valuation relative to growth prospects.

-- Indian Overseas Bank (IOB) operates as a public sector bank with government backing.
+- Indian Overseas Bank (IOB) operates as a public sector bank with diversified lending across retail, corporate, and rural segments.

 📈 Entry Zone & Long-Term Guidance

-- Long-Term Holding: Suitable for speculative investors betting on PSU banking recovery, but cautious allocation advised.
+- Long-Term Holding: Suitable for investors seeking PSU banking exposure, but requires monitoring of debt levels and profitability trends.

 ✅ Positive